 Should we have expected anything else from the duo behind seminal erotic thriller Basic Instinct, though?
 The second collaboration between director Paul Verhoeven and writer Joe Eszterhas was never going to be SFW.
 Nevertheless, the difference here was the intention.
-While Basic Instinct was meant to be a sexy neo-noir thriller, Showgirls, Verhoeven has said, intentionally courted its 18 rating.
+While Basic Instinct was meant to be a sexy neo-noir thriller, Showgirls, Verhoeven has said, intentionally courted its NC-17 rating.
 He directed Berkley to exaggerate her performance, instructed Eszterhas to write a wildly unnecessary rape scene in the final act (the film's most deserved controversy), and purposefully made the musical numbers in the "Goddess" revue as tacky as possible.

 "I asked Elizabeth to do all that — to be abrupt and to act in that way, but people have been attacking her about for that ever since," Verhoeven told the New York Daily News in 2015.
 "We were making a film that was hyperbolic and an exaggeration and so my intention was always to use a style that was exaggerated in everything.
 Still to this day it is widely considered a bad movie, but I think that's because people still don't understand it.
-I used exaggerated nudity, colours, and movement.
+I used exaggerated nudity, colors, and movement.
 I was trying to make it as exaggerated as Las Vegas is in real life.
 That is why the musical numbers are as bad as they are — I purposely tried not to make good music in those scenes, but obviously that turned out to be a big mistake."

 Susan Sontag famously wrote in her 1964 essay "Notes on Camp" that something can be defined as camp because of "its love of the unnatural: of artifice and exaggeration."
 Let's be clear: There is absolutely nothing understated in this movie.
 It's entirely comprised of exaggeration, from Berkley's performance as Nomi — a character so pathologically incapable of modulating her emotions that a toddler could exhibit more nuance — to the seemingly infinite shots of bare breasts to the sheer number of sequins on each showgirl costume.